 Wednesday 21st - Thursday 22nd April 2021

-Next year will see the Society reach its 100th year, which hope to mark with a two-day conference combined with the Annual Members' Meeting and the Templer Medal Reception.
-The celebration are scheduled for 21st and 22nd April 2021 in London.
+This year sees the Society reach its 100th year, which we hope to mark with a two-day conference.
+The celebrations are scheduled for 21st and 22nd April 2021 in London.

 The Society recognizes that adjustments to Centenary plans (outlined below) may well be required in the light of prevailing COVID19 guidance.
 However, we remain committed to marking our centenary in a way that allows the greatest number of our members to enjoy aspects of the celebrations in a safe manner.
 Consequently, we aim to record and distribute the Centenary lectures via the Internet over the remainder of the centenary year.
 For those who are able to attend in person, we will work with our hosting venues to meet the necessary public health standards.